 What is the best flat roofing material?

-Whether you are working on a new build project or you are looking to replace an existing flat roof covering, it makes sense to review the options available and identify which is the best flat roof material for you.
 Certain methods, such as built up flat roofs (BUR), have been around for more than 100 years.
 However, in the past few decades, roofing technology has come on leaps and bounds as consumers and installers alike have demanded more energy efficient and inexpensive flat roofing systems.
-To identify the best flat roof covering for you, firstly, consider the following:

-• Budget: how much are you looking to spend and will this be enough to invest in an option with a longer lifespan?
+• Budget: How much are you looking to spend and will this be enough to invest in an option with a longer lifespan?

-• Climate: will the roof be subject to heavy rain, freezing temperatures or intense sunlight?
+• Climate: Will the roof be subject to heavy rain, freezing temperatures or intense sunlight?

-• Timeline: how quickly are you looking for the roof to be installed?
+• Timeline: How quickly are you looking for the roof to be installed?

-• Installer: will you be installing it yourself or will this be undertaken by a roofing contractor?
+• Installer: Will you be installing it yourself or will this be undertaken by a roofing contractor?

 Flat roofing material options